PaulTR/AndroidDemoProjects/README.md

 AndroidTVMediaPlayer: A demo media project for the AndroidTV.

+Animations: Example of using the new animation features in Android L. Goes over ripples, animated UI widgets, circular reveal, activity transitions and shared element activity transitions.

 Daydream: Utilizes the Daydream Android service to display quotes pulled from a server.

 Flashlight: Can't be an Android developer without making a flashlight app, right?